wagtail/wagtail/docs/topics/writing_templates.rst

 For each page model in ``models.py``, Wagtail assumes an HTML template file exists of (almost) the same name.
 The Front End developer may need to create these templates themselves by refering to ``models.py`` to infer template names from the models defined therein.

-To find a suitable template, Wagtail converts CamelCase names to underscore_case.
+To find a suitable template, Wagtail converts CamelCase names to snake_case.
 So for a ``BlogPage``, a template ``blog_page.html`` will be expected.
 The name of the template file can be overridden per model if necessary.

 Template files are assumed to exist here::